10 Easy Vegetables To Grow Indoors All Year Round

 7. Scallions Or Spring Onions

-These are another easy-to-grow vegetables that you can grow indoors from scraps.
+These are other easy-to-grow vegetables that you can grow indoors from scraps.
 If you have a bunch in the refrigerator, just cut off the bottoms with a bit of white stem attached.
 You can either place these in water or a pot with potting mix.

 They prefer around 6 hours of sunlight a day so make sure you put them in a bright spot.